revloc02/dndMarkdown/colver-5e-homebrew.md

 ##### At 1st Level:

 * **Keep pre-level HPs:** Do not take max HPs for level 1, rather roll your class's HD die normally adding CON and then add this sum onto your pre-level HPs.
 * **Background target:** Choose a background that you would like to work towards, but do not take any of the mechanical features.
 You will work on the Background features during your downtime.
-The DM will facilitate the skills and abilities you receive from this.
+The DM will facilitate the skills, proficiencies, and equipment you receive from this.
 * **Racial Ability Scores:** Take your race's Ability Score Increases.

-As you continue advance through levels do not take any Ability Score Improvements as indicated on the Class Table.
+As you continue advance through levels **do not** take any Ability Score Improvements as indicated on the Class Table.
 These will be facilitated generously by the DM during game play.

 Pre-levels will never count towards any features or abilities that use levels as part of the calculation.

-\columnbreak

 ### DM Notes